-Savory Chorizo Cornbread Waffles – with chorizo, cheese, and scallions – are loaded with bold Mexican flavor.
+Savory Mexican Waffles – with chorizo, cheese, corn, and scallions – are loaded with bold Mexican flavor.
 Topped with your favorite style egg, this healthyish dish makes a tasty breakfast or brunch, but we love it for dinner too!

 Admittedly, waffles do not qualify as “healthy.”
 However, I submit that they can be “healthyish” or “decadent.”
 I have a decadent waffle recipe (or two) on this blog! 😳

 I have always loved waffles… As a girl, we’d have a “big breakfast” that included waffles, eggs, and sausage or bacon.
 Occasionally we had “breakfast for dinner.”
 That was a special treat.

 As I got older, and became more health conscious, waffles almost disappeared from our diets.
 My sweet husband really suffered, as they’re one of his favorite foods!

 The pendulum swings?
 At some point, I became aware of the importance of macronutrients, and aimed for a balance of protein, healthy fats, and moderate carbohydrates.
 I no longer focus as much on the calories or “macros” of one particular dish; I tend to look at an overall daily count.
 This approach works for us, and gives us the flexibility to include foods that we had been excluding.

 That adjustment means waffles are once again an occasional part of our healthy diet.
 You may remember I’m not much of a sweets eater?
 25 Mostly Savory Waffles has been one of my top 5 posts for almost 4 years.
 If you LOVE WAFFLES like I do, you will want to check them out!

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.

 - baking soda